fkerimk/scythe/README.md

 Nothing fancy.
 It’s not designed to take you to space.
 You can take a look if you want, but it’s probably not a project you’ll need.

+> [!NOTE]
+> Scythe is not a game engine.
+On the contrary, it’s developed with Unity.
+It’s simply a Unity-based toolkit/framework.

 ## 🛠 License

 Scythe is licensed under the [LGPL-2.1 license](./LICENSE).